mit-dci/opencx/cxbenchmark/README.md

 ```
 "Transactions per second": 61.986 tx/s

 After testing it more, depending on the size of the orderbook it's either fast or slow.
 As expected, the more orders for a specific price there are, the more time it takes to match.
-But once you're done matching many orders it's over.
+But once you're done matching many orders it's fast again, since they get deleted.
+It would be very fast if we didn't care about consistency and only cared that we have proof a valid order was matched.

+NOTE: The benchmark requires users `tester` and `othertester` to have a bunch of money.

 #### Ingesting blocks